-· Compliance monitoring
+Compliance monitoring

-The Information Systems and Engineering Department, in conjunction with the Legal Affairs Department, has mapped all IT tools that hold personal data.
+The mapping of applications containing personal data is kept up to date.
 A progress meeting regarding this mapping process is held twice each year with the Chief Executive Officer and attended by the Data Protection Officer, the Legal Affairs Department and the Data Protection Officers from each department.
-Two internal audits have been carried out by the Data Protection Officer and the Legal Affairs Department.
+Three internal audits were carried out.

-• Personal data protection framework
+· Personal data protection framework